 “Its editors lied claiming James Mattis “worked to shield the world from President Trump’s worst impulses.”
 He wasn’t nicknamed “mad dog” for nothing.
 He’s a thuggish unindicted war criminal – uncaring about rule of law principles and human suffering.

 “He once told his troops to “have a plan to kill everybody you meet.”
 In Iraq, he was responsible for massacring countless thousands civilians, his high crimes well documented, including against residential areas, schools, hospitals, and mosques.”

 I actually wanted to spend more time with this essay, but it’s long and I can always do a part two.
 I’ll conclude with my typo-corrected comment which I attached to the above linked-to Caitlin Johnstone article.
 It sort of sums up what I’m trying to say about progressives.
 I’m not perfect and this essay won’t be therefore.
-Obviously, I’m looking at things from my Christian standpoint, but I like to think that I’m rational and that others who self-identify as progressive can take something from my ideas, even if they can’t take everything from them.
+Obviously, I’m looking at things from my Christian standpoint, but I like to think that I’m rational and that others who self-identify as progressive but not religious can take something from my ideas, even if they can’t take everything from them.

 “In an even marginally sane world, the fact that a nation’s armed forces are engaged in daily military violence would be cause for shock and alarm, and pulling those forces out of that situation would be viewed as a return to normalcy.
 Instead we are seeing the exact opposite.”

 In other words, here’s the opposite of ‘progressive’.
 But, hopefully, Those who find the lovers of war (as peace) to be going in the wrong direction aren’t, themselves, following.
 The Christian Bible urges people to self-examine.
 It’s good advice.